Does Honey Go Bad: Signs of Spoiled Honey

 Crystallization is a natural process that happens to most varieties of honey.
 When your honey crystallizes or “turns to sugar” do not be alarmed.

 You can easily fix it and convert it back into liquid form.
-Even though some people enjoy it in this form – it is called creamed honey when purposely crystallized.
+But, some folks love solid honey.
+We even use a recipe to make creamed honey at home.

 However, there is one situation when crystallization can result in honey that goes bad.
 Bees ripen honey by reducing the amount of moisture to a stable level – this is often considered to be around 18%.